fly-studio/merged-fuse/README.md

 ]
 ```

-When `cat 1-merged-.txt`, output:
+`cat /the/mounted/dir/1-merged-.txt`, output:
 ```text
 12345678abcdefghi
 ```

-So it virtual merges two files, and used a json text, then take few disk space.
+So it virtual merges two files, with a json, and output the merged content.

-So it can virtual merges so many Big Size files. eg: `mkv, mp4`
+> Of course, this plugin builded for **BIG SIZE** files. eg: `mkv, mp4`,

+> Or so many **BIG SIZE** copies with a few difference. eg: program copies(with different biz channel ID)

 # Install
 It needs GCC 4.9, [Install GCC 4.9 in CentOS 6/7](#install-gcc-49-in-centos-67)